siddharthkp/cost-of-modules/README.md

 ### Cost of modules
-Find out which of your dependencies is causing bloat
+Find out which of your dependencies is slowing you down

 [![Build
 Status](https://api.travis-ci.org/siddharthkp/cost-of-modules.svg?branch=master)](https://travis-ci.org/siddharthkp/cost-of-modules)